carpentries/instructor-training/episodes/24-practices.md

 > Work on this on your own.
 There is no "right answer" -- this is about you building
 > up a mental model, moving from "novice" to "competent practitioner".
 >
-> Once you have organized your thoughts, move to the next exercise.
+> If you feel you have finished organizing your thoughts, try the next exercise.
+>
+> This exercise should take about 10 minutes.
+>
 {: .challenge}

-> ## Parting Thoughts
+> ## Parting Thoughts (optional)
 >
 > If you did not think about these issues when organizing your topics in the previous
 > exercise, now consider:
-> 1. What is your mental model of teaching?
+> 1. How would you describe your mental model of teaching?
 > 2. Can you identify why each topic above applies to teaching for the Carpentries?
 {: .challenge}